Get started with Financial reporting

 - Workstations are required to install Microsoft .NET Framework 4.6.2 or higher.
 This version of the Microsoft .NET Framework can be downloaded and installed from the Microsoft Download Center.

-- If you use Microsoft Edge with the Chrome browser, you must install a ClickOnce extension in order to download the Report Designer client.
+- If you are using Microsoft Edge with a Chrome browser, you do not need to install a ClickOnce extension for Edge Chromium.
+However, you must enable the ClickOnce option in order to download the Report Designer client.
 If you are running incognito mode, make sure the ClickOnce extension is enabled for incognito mode.

 - Open a new browser in Microsoft Edge.